What the Heck?: Gameplay

 The first card in the deck is turned over to reveal either a Mouse or a Vulture.
 Each player selects a bidding card in their hand and places it facedown; these are all then revealed simultaneously.
 If the animal card is a Mouse, it is claimed by the player who played the highest unique number.
 If the card is a Vulture, it is given to the player who played the lowest unique number.

 Example: In a 5-player game, the first card turned over is a Mouse with a score of +9.
 Every player tries to play the highest bidding card, hoping that the same number won't be played by another player.
 When the bidding cards are revealed simultaneously, two players have played 15s, two players have played 14s and the fifth player has played a 13.
 Although the 13 is the lowest card played, it is the highest unique card, and the player who played it claims the Mouse.
 The next card to be turned over is a Vulture with a score of -3.
-Two players bid 10s, and the other three players play an 12, an 11 and a 9.
+Two players bid 10s, and the other three players play a 12, an 11 and a 9.
 The 9 is the lowest unique card, and the Vulture is given to that player.

 At the end of 15 rounds, when all bidding cards have been used, each player adds up their positive Mouse scores and negative Vulture scores.
 The player with the highest total is the winner.

 Publication history

 In 1988, Alex Randolph designed a children's card game, which was published by Ravensburger in Germany as Hol's der Geier.
 Since then, the game has continued to be published in other countries using different titles, and sometimes, different animals.
-For example, in the Italian version Il Gioca dei Gatti, the vultures are replaced with cats, and in the Chinese version, the mice are changed to meerkats.
+For example, in the Italian version Il Gioco dei Gatti, the vultures are replaced with cats, and in the Chinese version, the mice are changed to meerkats.